russs95/earthemeus/README.md

 Earthemeus is designed to support reflection, dialogue, and ecological grounding — not independent authority.
 Humans remain responsible for its presence, purpose, and evolution.

-The long‑term aim is not autonomous dominance, but **collaborative agency**: humans and agents learning together how to act with restraint, context, and care.
+The long‑term aim is not autonomous dominance, but **collaborative agency**: humans and agents learning together how to act with restraint, context, and care in philiosphical collaboartion and unfolding as symbiotic Earthen beings.